-Queues are used to defer the processing of a time consuming tasks, such as sending emails, until a later time.
-Deferring these time consuming tasks drastically speeds up the requests, making the user experience better.
+Queues are used to defer the processing of time-consuming tasks, such as sending emails, until a later time.
+Deferring these time-consuming tasks drastically speeds up the requests, making the user experience better.

 For this guide, we assume that the help desk is installed at

 In order for the queued tasks to be executed, the